822kea/Cracking_WiFi_Using_Aircrack-NG_Series/Lab 1: Setting Up a Monitoring Device to Sniff Packets and Analyzing Data with Wireshark.md

 ---

 ### Next Steps
-This concludes Part 1 of the lab.
+This concludes Lab 1.
 You’ve successfully set up monitor mode, captured packets, analyzed them in Wireshark, and returned your device to normal operation.